Hogger History, Family Crest & Coats of Arms

-Migration of the Hogger family to the New World and Oceana
+Migration of the Hogger family

 The Scottish settlers spread out along the fertile land of the east coast of what would become the United States and Canada.
 They and many of their children went on to play important roles in the forging of the great nations of the United States and Canada.
 That heritage has been recovered by many in this century through Clan societies and other Scottish historical organizations.
 Archival documents indicate that members of the Hogger family relocated to North American shores quite early: Daniel Hogg settled in Boston in 1651; along with John and Neile; Bernard, Charles, James, John, Peter, Richard and William Hogue all arrived in Philadelphia between 1840 and 1860.